 other areas deemed appropriate by a qualified inspector

+Complete the industrial safety courses in iLearn.
 Before the tour, discuss the requirements for personal industrial safety equipment with a qualified inspector.

 Tour the facility with a qualified inspector and locate the major pieces of equipment and facility areas, including but not limited to, those items described above.